 Re-signed: Elizabeth Bennett, Anna Christian, Joscelin Lowden, Maria Martins, Emily Meakin, Emilie Moberg, Elise Marie Olsen, Sara Penton, Finja Smekal, April Tacey, Marjolein Van’t Geloof

 By far the most successful outfit on the domestic scene in 2019 was Brother – Tifosi, wrapping up the Tour Series overall win in convincing fashion as well as claiming victory in half of the National Road Series events, the National Circuit Championships and frequently peppering the top 10 of just about any race they entered.
 This success yielded the reward of stepping up to UCI level for 2020, with the backing of CAMS under a three-year deal, providing the team with security throughout the pandemic.
+They also signed a new bike partner deal in April this year, meaning their name has evolved from CAMS – Tifosi to CAMS – Basso Bikes.

 The team bring in three new riders for 2021, including time trial specialist Hayley Simmonds, Kate Wootton from development team Brother UK – OnForm and Emma Edwards.
 Meanwhile, Grace Garner and Charmaine Porter have both retired.